SwimRun on a Budget

 What's the alternative?

 Look for a smaller, or more local, organiser.
 Just take a look at our events calendars!
-And, of course, the shorter events are cheaper and good if you are just starting out on your Swimrun adventure!
+And, of course, the shorter events are cheaper and good if you are just starting out in your new sport!

 Swimrun Calendar USA/World 2024